 All graduate applicants to MIT apply to their individual departments, rather than to the Institute as a whole.
 AeroAstro uses a department-specific online graduate application, which can be found here.
-You cannot apply to our program using the general MIT graduate application.
 For more information on graduate admissions in general, please visit the central MIT Graduate Admissions website.
 Please also see our Graduate Admissions Checklist.

 There's no special formula or secret that guarantees an offer of admission from MIT AeroAstro.
 However, following are some of the metrics used in evaluating graduate admission applications specifically within our department.

 You'll need to have earned a Bachelor's Degree prior to entering our graduate program.
 If you're applying to one of our doctoral programs, you'll need to have both Bachelor's and Master's degrees.
 Your undergraduate and graduate degrees need not be in aeronautics or astronautics.

 You must have a strong background in mathematics and physics, and, with rare exception, familiarity with an engineering discipline.
 In some cases, unfulfilled entrance requirements may be satisfied during your first year of graduate study.
 If you're radically changing fields, advanced study before applying is recommended.
 You should also address your reasons for changing you field when you are writing your Statement of Objectives, a very important part of our graduate application.